Location : Unknown

 T’pol intervened Trip, touch her: why?: do it!

-Trip put his right hand on her face.”I’m sorry.”
-But to his astonishment she raised her right hand and placed those three crucial fingers on his cheek and managed one word.
+Trip looked at her shaking his head and cradled her face with his right hand.
+“I’m so so sorry.”
+To his astonishment, she raised her right hand and placed those three crucial fingers on his cheek and managed one word.
 Trip knew with every bone in his body, with every fibre of his being, that somehow in a prelude to certain death, instructed by T’Pol, she had passed her Khatra to him.
 To them.

-Valdore handed the electrodes to Trip.
-Even knowing Valhoth was already ‘absent’ his hands were trembling as he placed an electrode on each breast.
+Valdore placed an electrode on each breast and gave Trip one final look, but nothing.
 “Activate!”
-The body began to shake, to scream Valdore switched off the current and then again with more currant.
-The shaking, the screaming, it rent the air and filled Trip’s mind as he heard the ultimate agony expressed by any species played out right in front of him.
+Valhoth began to shake and scream.
+Valdore switched off the current and again turned to Trip, still nothing.
+He began again.
+The shaking, the screaming, it rent the air and filled Trip’s mind.
+The ultimate agony expressed by any species played out before him.
 He knew he was doing the right thing but he wondered if he survived this encounter would he survive the feelings of guilt, of depravity?
 It seemed to go on forever.
 It was tearing him apart.
 Mentally, physically and emotionally.
 What have I become?
 The tears streamed down his face but finally, inexplicably, the body’s shaking and screaming stopped.
 Trip ‘sensed‘ at last her physical body had died.

 I am nearly spent.
 I need to be out of here.